afittestide/asimi-cli/README.md

 ### Binaries

+TODO: Release 0.2.0

-Downloand the binary from your platform from [latest releases](https://github.com/afittestide/asimi-cli/releases/latest) and copy to your favorite bin dir
+Download the binary from your platform from [latest releases](https://github.com/afittestide/asimi-cli/releases/latest) and copy to your favorite bin directory e.g, `/usr/local/bin`.

 ### One liner